seancorfield/next-jdbc/doc/result-set-builders.md

 * `(with-row builder rs row)` -- given the result set so far and a new row, returns the updated result set (a `(conj! rs row)` call by default),
 * `(rs! builder rs)` -- completes the result set (a `(persistent! rs)` call by default).

-Only `execute!` expects this protocol to be implemented. `execute-one!` and `reducible!` do not call these functions.
+Only `execute!` expects this protocol to be implemented. `execute-one!` and `plan` do not call these functions.

 ## Result Set Builder Functions